qgis/QGIS-Documentation/docs/training_manual/processing/modeler_hydro_calculator.rst

 Starting with the aforementioned model, let's do the following modifications:

-First, calculate statistics of the flow accumulation layer using the *Raster layer statistics* algorithm.
+First, calculate statistics of the flow accumulation layer using the :guilabel:`Raster layer statistics` algorithm.

 .. figure:: img/modeler_hydro_calculator/stats.png

 This will generate a set of statistical values that will now be available for all numeric fields in other algorithms.

-If you edit the  *Channel network* algorithm, as we did in the last lesson, you will see now that you have other options apart from the numeric input that you added.
+If you edit the :guilabel:`Channel network` algorithm, as we did in the last lesson, you will see now that you have other options apart from the numeric input that you added.

 .. figure:: img/modeler_hydro_calculator/unfolded.png